dcapwell/scala-tour/src/Value Classes.md

 # Value Classes

-In java you had primative types (`int`, `long`, `double`, `float`, etc.) and their wrapper objects (`Integer`, `Long`, `Double`, `Float`, etc.).
+In java you had primitive types (`int`, `long`, `double`, `float`, etc.) and their wrapper objects (`Integer`, `Long`, `Double`, `Float`, etc.).
 "Autoboxing" was the process of the java compiler to switch back and forth between a object and a primative depending on the context.
 You had no way of taking advantage of this autoboxing in your own types.
 Thats where value classes comes in!

 ```scala
 class Foo(val name: String) extends AnyVal {